Finn-Else-McCormick-Abertay/Faerie-Engine/README.md

 If working in VSCode, you should install the [C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [Meson](https://marketplace.visualstudio.com/items?itemName=mesonbuild.mesonbuild) extensions.

+There is a bug in the C++ extension that messes up the intellisense when Meson has dependencies.
+Until this is fixed, you should use version 1.21.6 of the C++ extension.

 In order to debug from VSCode, you will also need [GDB](https://sourceware.org/gdb/).

 If you don't already have it, it can be installed through msys2 with the following command: